Offline registry tools and password resetter

 see the bootdisk download page.

-Current features of the registry tools / library
+Current features of the sam and registry tools and library

 Features of the tools (based on the library):